Linear lexicographic optimization and preferential bidding system: Numerical experiments

 \subsection{Comments}

-Table~\ref{tab:cpualgo2} shows that the overall method can solve to optimality all the instances within $8$ hours for the hardest one, which makes it relevant for practical applications.
+Table~\ref{tab:cpualgo2} shows that, except $I_8$, the method finishes in less than two hours with good solutions for all instances, which makes it relevant for practical applications.
 We emphasize again that the overall method is conceptually simple, which is an appealing feature when considering implementation aspects and maintenance of the code.

+Further examination of the computational results (not presented in the tables) actually shows that, except $I_8$, the $26$ instances solved to optimality required around $1$ hour.

+There are only $9$ out of the $36$ instances in total for which optimality has not been established.
+Yet, even for those $9$ instances, the solutions are good since the pilots that remain ``unsatisfied'' are among the less senior ones.
+The values of the gaps have to be mitigated by the fact that they concern only those ``unsatisfied'' pilots, who are not senior.
+Moreover, the way scores are assigned by the pilots makes that even a small unsatisfaction may lead to huge gaps: they often formulate a few number of preferences, and not satisfying only one of those may have a strong impact on the final score.

+The big instance $I_8$ with $150$ pilots has also been solved to optimality.
+The computational time is much longer---almost one day---but note that in this context longer computational times are acceptable.

-Moreover, our algorithm presents better computational time than the exact approach proposed by Achour et al.~\cite{achour2007}.
+Moreover, our algorithm presents better computational time than the exact approach proposed by \cite{achour2007}.
 This latter can solve instances of size up to $91$ pilots, and the computational time of one of these instances exceeds five days.
 However, this comment should be taken with care since the two methods have not been tested on the same instances.

-The computational time increases rapidly while increasing the size of the instances.
+The computational time increases while increasing the size of the instances.
 The number of pilots has a direct impact on the number of linear programs and pricing problems solved at each iteration of the column generation, whereas increasing the number of pairings increases the size of the graphs and the set of feasible schedules.

-The results also show that a high proportion of the computational time of the linear relaxation ($82.46\%$ on average) is devoted to solving the master problem, which departs from the standard behavior of column generation algorithms.
-This can be explained by the fact that each iteration requires solving $m$ linear programs (and not a single one as usual) and that the ``presolve'' of Gurobi has been disabled.
+We note that, even if this column generation is applied in a context that departs from the usual single objective framework, the distribution of the computational time between the master problem and the pricing problem follows the usual behavior, namely that most of this time is spent within the pricing problem (82.28\%).
+Any neat improvement of the lexicographic longest path algorithm would therefore be beneficial to the overall method.